wwwlicious/servicestack-seq-requestlogsfeature/README.md

 # Quick Start

 In your `AppHost` class `Configure` method, add the plugin.
 By default configuration values are read from the registered `IAppSettings` instance.
+By default this will be an instance of `AppSettings`, if an alternative implementation of `IAppSettings` is to be used it must be registered prior to this plugin being registered.
 Alternatively all configuration options are exposed as public properties of the feature class.

 ```csharp
 public override void Configure(Container container)